 Interns will experience the ins and outs of a courtroom.
 Interns will be sitting in with court staff, supporting the Judge and watching trials.
 This position is a hands off position, interns are only viewing, watching and learning the ways of the court room.
 However, you will receive an abundance of knowledge on the process of legal proceedings and court room etiquette.
 Internship Requirements: Confidentiality Policy and Agreement must be signed to protect accused citizens as they make their way through the courts.

-Possible Internship Dates: June 1 - June 12, July 6 - July 17
+Internship Date Possibilities: June 1 - June 12, July 6 - July 17

 1205: Law Firm